Planned Giving Best Practices

 Recognize deferred gifts as emphatically as recognizing current gifts.
 One of the best recognition vehicles for a planned gift is a legacy society.
 Honoring donors, in turn, encourages other potential donors to make planned gifts.
 Be sure to keep your planned gift donors properly stewarded and engaged during the time period between their announcement of their gift and the point that you receive the gift.

-Planned giving is an important part of any well-rounded fundraising program and, with a few enhancements, your organization may see a significant increase in funds by embracing planned gifts.
+Planned giving is an important part of any well-rounded fundraising program and, with a few enhancements, your organization may see a significant increase in funds by embracing planned giving best practices.